kevinmarkwardt/scripts_commands/Linux/README.md

 # Scripts Review

 ## Commands

-Loop through a list of machiens in the list_hosts file and test for SSH access
+Loop through a list of machines in the list_hosts file and test for SSH access

 ```bash
 for host in `cat list_hosts`;do ssh -q -o "BatchMode=yes" kevin.markwardt@$host "echo 2>&1" && echo "$host SSH OK"  || echo "$host SSH NOT OK"; done;